 One major use-case of the sync recipe is to copy a dataset between storage backends where different computation are possible.
 For example:

-- copying a SQL dataset to HDFS to be able to perform Pig recipes on it
+copying a SQL dataset to HDFS to be able to perform Hive recipes on it

 By default, when you create the sync recipe, DSS also creates the output dataset.
 In that case, DSS automatically copies the schema of the input dataset to the output dataset.